-The 2016 Summer Data Workshop has concluded but check back or visit the contact page to stay up to date about upcoming events!
+The 2017 Summer Data Workshop has concluded but check back or visit the contact page to stay up to date about upcoming events and our 2018 Summer Data Workshop!

-The Virtual Learning Lab invites applications for its first summer data analysis workshop for advanced graduate students.
-The four-day workshop will provide students with the opportunity to conduct analyses about student and teacher use of Algebra Nation, an online tutoring program is designed to help students prepare for an end-of-course (EOC) exam in basic algebra.
+The Virtual Learning Lab invites applications for its 2018 summer data analysis workshop for advanced graduate students.
+The four-day workshop will provide students with the opportunity to conduct analyses about student and teacher use of Algebra Nation, an online tutoring program designed to help students prepare for the end-of-course (EOC) Algebra exam.
 Now in its fourth year, Algebra Nation has been used by hundreds of thousands of students.
 The large data set offers unique opportunities to investigate questions about student behavior while using an online instructional system.
 The data set would also support investigations of teacher practice as well as district-level comparisons.

 The workshop is appropriate for students in education, informatics and/or computer science.
 Examples of analyses that might be investigated include but are not limited to: